-The fund has made the news recently as it is one of the major backers behind the the US biotechnology company “Moderna” which has sent stock markets rallying with news of a promising early trial for its experimental Covid-19 vaccine.
+This fund made was one of the principal backers behind the US biotechnology company “Moderna” makers of a Covid-19 vaccine.

-The funds largest exposure is to the health care sector (35%), while its top 10 holdings include Tesla, Alphabet, and Taiwan Semiconductor Manufacturing Company.
+The fund’s largest exposure is to the healthcare sector (35%), while its top 10 holdings include Tesla Inc, Moderna, and Shopify.

 The fund has an ongoing charge of 0.53% pa.

-Launched in 2002 Impax Environmental Markets is one of the UK’s largest environmental focused investment trusts which aims to enable investors to benefit from growth of more efficient delivery of services such as energy, water and waste.
+Launched in 2002, Impax Environmental Markets is one of the UK’s largest environmental-focused investment trusts, which aims to enable investors to benefit from the growth of more efficient delivery of services such as energy, water and waste.

 “The current pandemic has served to highlight many of the existential issues that Impax has highlighted over the years, such as the breakdown in the food supply change and strain on digital/ technology,”